bkRahul/laravel-instaclone/README.md

 instagram clone built using laravel

-Installation Instructions
+# Installation Instructions

-Run git clone https://github.com/bkRahul/laravel-instaclone.git laravel-instaclone
+Run git clone https://github.com/bkRahul/laravel-instaclone.git laravel-instaclone\

-Create a MySQL database for the project mysql -u root -p create database larablog;
+1 .
+Create a MySQL database for the project\
-\q
+2 . mysql -u root -p\
+3 . create database laravel-instaclone;\
+4 . \q\
-From the projects root run cp .env.example .env Configure your .env file
+5 .
+From the projects root run cp .env.example .env\
+6 .
+Configure your .env file\
-Run composer install from the projects root folder From the projects root folder run:
+7 .
+From the projects root folder run "php artisan serve" to run the application\
+8 .
+Open up the browser and navigate to "localhost:8000" to see it in action\